philipmorg/Marketing-For-Self-Made-Experts/chapters/03-What-Is-Brand-Marketing.md

 https://youtu.be/Q51iAWN1oY8

 None of this stuff is what brand marketing for small consultancies looks like.
-But it is all art with a logo on it.
+But it _is_ all art with a logo on it.

 Brand marketing for small-size consultancies is also art with a logo on it.
 It is expensive relative to direct response marketing.
 It is potentially inefficient relative to direct response marketing.
 But it is not a Superbowl commercial.
 And -- critically -- it is not in tension with the expectations around expertise.

 ## Tools

 As with direct response marketing, brand marketing tends to make use of a certain set of tools.
-As a quick reminder, the tools of direct response marketing are: Clear calls to action, forms, gated content assets, low-priced product(s) as segmentation mechanism, events as a front-end to promoting something, and email sequences. [^1] {TODO: add the stragglers}
+As a quick reminder, the tools of direct response marketing are: Clear calls to action, forms, gated content assets, low-priced product(s) as segmentation mechanism, events as a front-end to promoting something, email sequences, long-form sales copy, and moneyback guarantees. [^1]

 Here are the tools of brand marketing: